 This is defined as the cyclic occurrence of symptoms you have just before your period begins.
 These symptoms are of sufficient severity to interfere with some aspects of your daily activities.
 PMS appear to have a consistent and predictable relationship with the luteal phase of the menstrual cycle.

 No single, easily understood cause for PMS has been found yet.
 Certain patterns however, have been shown to contribute to the cause of this syndrome in women.

 A variety of hormonal changes have been identified in patients with PMS, particularly an increase in the estrogen to progesterone ratio.
-Abnormalities in thyroid function, as well as in the production of prolactin (milk producing hormone) have been also identified as a contributory cause for PMS in women.
-Many patients have been found to show vitamin B6 deficiency as a causative factor.
+Abnormalities in thyroid function, as well as in the production of prolactin (milk producing hormone) have also been identified as a contributory cause for PMS in women.
+Many patients have also been found to show vitamin B6 deficiency as a causative factor.

 The typical symptoms of PMS during menstruation include

 - Decreased concentration

 Some women may suffer from a similar condition called Premenstrual Dysmorphic Disorder (PMDD).
 The difference between this disorder and PMS is in the severity of the emotional symptoms.
 Typically, emotional symptoms dominate over the physical symptoms in premenstrual dysmorphic disorder.
 These symptoms include :

 - Feeling out of control